-Brainard's proffered solution represents the most interesting of these various middle ways, so I will address it separately.
-Its plausibility rests on the truth that any experience with non-linguistic elements can never be fully expressed through language-so how much more might that be the case with an ultimate experience of ultimate reality.

-Yet, if we can bother to verbalize about mystical experience at all, I would insist that we could say something about the manner and the extent to which it transcends or blurs and to which it retains the subject-object distinction.
+Brainard's proffered solution represents the most interesting of these above middle ways, while more recently Stephen Kaplan has developed yet another third way.
+I will address each in turn.
+The plausibility of Brainard's view rests on the truth that any experience with non-linguistic elements can never be fully expressed through language-so how much more might that pertain for an ultimate experience of ultimate reality.
+Yet if we can bother to verbalize about mystical experience at all, I would insist that we can say something about the manner and the extent to which it transcends or blurs and to which it retains the subject-object distinction.
 The fact that mystics' own linguistic interpretations of their experiences disagree on whether and to what extent this distinction remains, while belying any easy consensus on the matter, at least supports the possibility of saying something relevant.
-Likewise, I would insist that we can say something about whether mystical experiences are wholly constructed by the subject or have some "objective" reality behind them.
-Brainard agrees with what James labeled the "noetic" quality of mystical experience, that the mystic believes he or she is in touch with some reality.
+Likewise, I would insist that we can say something about whether mystical experiences are wholly constructed by the subject or have some 'objective' reality behind them.
+Brainard agrees with what James' labeled the 'noetic' quality of mystical experience, agrees that the mystic believes he or she is in touch with some 'profound' or ultimate reality (376-79).
 But Brainard's apparent contentment with leaving it there, declining to verbalize about the nature of that reality, strikes me as a cop-out.
 A constructivist would certainly feel no challenge to take mystical experiences seriously on those terms-or lack thereof.